 If you stay domestic, you may pay more, but most businesses find a significant return on investment here.
 Meaning, you may pay more upfront, but you will earn more clients and in turn, yield better results, reducing your overall cost.
-At Smith, we use a combination of AI technology and U.S.-based agents, designed to provide the best of both worlds and keep costs reasonable, between $8 to $12 per relevant chat.
+At Smith, we use a combination of AI technology and professional agents, designed to provide the best of both worlds and keep costs reasonable, between $6 to $10 per relevant chat.

 In exploring live chat you’ll see a wide range of technology used.
 Some tools are basic functionality allowing humans to communicate.
 Others go much deeper into predictive AI, with built-in bots for answering questions.

 Keep in mind how much functionality you want in your live chat when you are considering options.
 Some components you may desire are as follows, and may incur additonal costs which many businesses find pay off dividends in increasing web visitor satisfaction and conversion rates:

 It’s important as you think about live chat to not isolate it on an island.
 Live chat should fit into your greater lead-generation and qualification processes to drive toward a sale or referral.

 Therefore, a major component of your live chat tool is integration with the tech stack (your business software) that you are already using.
 Can you go directly from a chat to an appointment?
 Can you go directly to payment or invoice for a new-client consultation?